 What Are Some Treatments for People with ASD Who Experience Sleep Problems?

 There are many sleep hygiene and behavioral approaches to help promote a better night’s sleep.
 It’s vital to stick to a bedtime plan, create a comfortable environment, and find ways to eliminate sleep disruptors.
 There are situations when the fix is as easy as establishing a sleep routine, which includes a specific order of activities before bedtime.
 Finding the right room temperature and lighting can also make a big difference.
 It’s also helpful to stick to the same sleep time and wake-up time.

 Researchers indicate a low-dose of melatonin can also help people with autism get to sleep without side effects.
+However, some children have the opposite response and are more awake at night.
+For more serious sleep problems such as sleep apnea, physicians often recommend the continuous positive airway pressure (CPAP) machine and in special cases, surgery.
 Check with your healthcare provider before trying any regimen to ensure the supplement is right for you and/or your child.
-For more serious sleep problems such as sleep apnea, physicians often recommend the continuous positive airway pressure (CPAP) machine and in special cases, surgery.